 Sprint Galaxy S10 No 4G LTE Problems

 A huge issue for all three models of the Galaxy S10 on Sprint is no 4G LTE.
 These phones are stuck on old, slow 3G speeds where the internet almost doesn’t work, videos won’t load, and the phones are nearly a paperweight.
 Some people have 4G LTE, but not for very long, and the constant searching for a signal and switching from 3G to 4G LTE makes the phones very hot.
-Spring has acknowledged this issue several times, yet are still working on a fix.
+Spring has acknowledged this issue several times, and finally fixed it.

 On April 16th Sprint issued yet another software update for the Galaxy S10 (software version ASD5) and that should fix your 4G LTE problems.
 And while dozens of users said they’re finally seeing 4G LTE internet speeds and improved battery life, a lot of users like Tim from Twitter are still struggling.

 This is an ongoing issue with the Galaxy S8, S9, Note 8, Note 9 and S10 all running Android 9 Pie on Sprint.
 Those with a phone on a different carrier will not deal with this problem.
-That said, it’s a huge issue and we’ll update once we know more.
+Sprint claims they fixed this, but we’re still seeing a lot of complaints, even as of August 2019.
+The August 26th update should improve things further.
+Let us know in the comment section if you’re still having issues with your Sprint Galaxy S10.

 How to Fix Galaxy S10 App Drawer Button Missing